-The cap represents the upper limit of GHG emissions allowed in a scheme, or in other words the total number (emissions budget) of allowances that is available to covered entities.
+The cap represents the upper limit of GHG emissions allowed in a scheme, or in other words the total number of allowances (emissions budget) available to covered entities.
 When defining a cap, regulators seek to reconcile environmental targets with their economic feasibility.

-A fixed sum of emissions or an absolute cap ensures that emissions will not exceed a given limit, and therefore delivers a specific environmental outcome.
-Allowance price levels are a function of how many allowances are available under the cap, how easy it is for installations to reduce emissions, and other factors such as the weather and economic growth.
-Together these variables need to be taken into consideration when defining a cap.
-Though the carbon price also depends on these other factors, a generous emissions budget will tend to lead to the market being long and a low allowance price, making it cheap for covered entities to comply.
+An absolute cap ensures that emissions will not exceed a given limit, and therefore delivers a pre-defined environmental outcome.
+Allowance price levels are a function of how many allowances are available under the cap, how easy it is for installations to reduce emissions, and other factors such as drivers of consumption and economic growth.
+These variables need to be taken into consideration when defining a cap.
+Though the carbon price also depends on these other factors, a generous emissions budget will tend to lead to the market being long and will generate a low allowance price, reducing incentives for abatement.
 By contrast, a relatively strict emissions budget or ‘tight cap’ means a more limited supply of allowances, or the market being short, resulting in a higher allowance price and a greater fiscal incentive to reduce emissions.

 Setting a cap also implies choosing a baseline against which emissions are to be reduced.
 The cap is usually set in relation to historical emissions, often referred to as a base year, or projected future emissions (e.g., against a business-as-usual scenario).
 Clear communication of the trajectory, or the path from the basis to the target, helps capped entities plan investment to reduce emissions.